WPI-AIM/ambf/ambf_ros_modules/examples/point_cloud_example/README.md

 ```

 ### TODO
-1. At the moment the point cloud is redner via OpenGL points.
+1. At the moment the point cloud is render via OpenGL points.
 We may add spherical points in the future.
 2. The point clouds are rendered as black squares, Need to add support for colored points.